 Thank you for reaching out for assistance.
-This page is for healthcare providers seeking help for next steps on how to help women in their care.
+This page is for both people seeking additional support and healthcare providers seeking help for next steps on how to help women in their care.
 Please note that our area of expertise is in perinatal mental health.

 Edinburgh Post-Natal Depression Scale (EPDS): This is a globally recognized tool used for screening anxiety and/or depression in pregnant women or those who have recently given birth.